almestre/hosynet/README.md

 # hosynet
-Code for the analysis of symbiont-host interaction networks
+R functions for the analysis of symbiont-host interaction networks